cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 - Do not start with recommender system
   - prioritize the ability to review books before we touch this
-- don't care about style in the beginning
+- Don't care about style in the beginning
   - prioritize functionality over looks

 ## User Persona - Book Lover